Trusted By 1 Million Monthly Users

 • Diseases, including anorexia, which result in nausea, vomiting, wasting, appetite loss, cramping, seizures, muscle spasms, or spasticity, when these symptoms are unrelieved by standard treatments or medications

-3 documents needed to apply for a Washington medical marijuana card
+Important documents for a Washington medical marijuana card

-1. Medical Cannabis Authorization Form: Once your healthcare provider approves you, you’ll receive your medical cannabis authorization form in the mail seven to 10 business days later.
+• Medical cannabis authorization form: Once your healthcare provider approves you, you’ll receive your medical cannabis authorization form in the mail seven to 10 business days later.

-2. Proof of Identity: You will need a government-issued photo ID, such as a Washington driver’s license or state ID card.
+• Proof of identity: You will need a government-issued photo ID, such as a Washington driver’s license or state ID card.

-3. Medical Records (Only Required for Minors): During your onboarding with Leafwell, you may upload medical records supporting your qualifying condition(s).
+• Medical records: During your onboarding with Leafwell, you can upload medical records as evidence of your qualifying condition(s).
 Minor patients must provide medical records to be eligible.

 Next steps after approval

 Once you’ve received your medical marijuana authorization, it’s recommended, but not required, that you join the medical cannabis authorization database.
-Patients and designated providers who hold valid authorizations but aren’t entered into the database may only purchase per the laws and rules for non-patients.
+Patients and designated providers who hold valid authorizations but aren’t entered into the database can only purchase according to the laws and rules for non-patients.

-Patients entered into the database will also have an affirmative defense against criminal prosecution if they possess no more than four plants and six ounces of usable marijuana.
+Patients entered into the database will also have an affirmative defense against criminal prosecution if they possess no more than four plants and 6 ounces of usable marijuana.

 To join the authorization database, follow these steps: